aditmer/Event-Driven-Indexing-For-Cognitive-Search/README.md

 Instead of an indexer, the demo uses a function app that listens for data updates in Cosmos DB or Blob Storage.
 Instead of skillsets (which are indexer-driven), this demo makes direct calls to Cognitive Services.
 The enriched output is sent to a different Cosmos DB database.
 From there, the data is pushed into a queryable search index in Cognitive Search.

 To trigger this workflow, you'll start the app and then upload files to either Cosmos DB or Blob Storage.
 Either one starts the workflow.
-When all processing is complete, you should be able to query a search index for content from the page.
+When all processing is complete, you should be able to query a search index for content.

 [Sample data](/sample-data/) consists of pages from Wikipedia about famous deserts (Sahara, Sonoran, and so forth).
 Files are provided in PDF and JSON format.
 JSON files should be uploaded to the "pages" container in Cosmos DB.
 PDFs should be uploaded to the "wikipedia-documents" container in Azure Storage.